Korimsoft/strippr/README.md

 ## Building the Project

 Gulp is used as a build automation tool.
-For development, use `gulp dev` to build the source code with sourcemaps.
+Use `gulp build` to build the source code with sourcemaps.

 ## Command Line Arguments
 * `--in`: an input strip configuration file